 We are members of the St. Petersburg Audubon Society (SPAS), which hosts a monthly bird walk at Boyd Hill Nature Park.
 Ron Smith leads these walks and is recognized as one of Pinellas County’s best birders, as well as the author of “A Birder’s Guide to Pinellas County.”
-Over the years, he has been incredibly helpful in identifying birds we were unsure about.
-During the walks, Ron points out every bird we see and shares a few entertaining bird jokes, too.
-In this month’s walk, we spotted 41 species of birds, including the Great-horned Owl, Limpkin, Purple Martin, and Hermit Thrush.
+Over the years, he’s helped us identify countless birds we weren’t sure about.
+During the walks, Ron points out every bird and shares a few entertaining bird jokes, too.
+In this month’s walk, we spotted 41 bird species, including the Great-horned Owl, Limpkin, Purple Martin, and Hermit Thrush.

 Before the walk on March 7, 2015, Ron spotted a Cave Swallow at Lake Maggiore, and it was clear that he wanted to see it again.
 After the walk, a group of us set out to look for it and were rewarded with a lifer!
 We saw the Cave Swallow flying alongside Tree and Barn Swallows.
 Thanks to JoAnna Clayton for sharing this fantastic picture of the Cave Swallow!